Old Plank Road

-Despite the discomfort and outright danger of crossing the Plank Road, former travelers still recall with amusement the feeling of high adventure that was part of the Plank Road experience.
+Despite the discomfort and outright danger of crossing the Plank Road, former travelers recalled with amusement the feeling of high adventure that was part of the Plank Road experience.
 While the road opened up a valuable trade route for Imperial Valley farmers and townsfolk, riding across it also became a favorite winter recreational activity.

 High school chums, church youth groups, and families often jounced across the road to Gray's Well with a picnic lunch or a camp stove for a steak-fry.
 In fact, desert parties were so popular that Gray's Well usually resembled a campground during the winter months.
 Newt Gray obliged travelers and desert party groups alike by stocking a small, tin roofed store with emergency provisions and cold drinks.
 During Prohibition, more potent liquids reportedly were available to slake one's thirst.

 The days of the Plank Road were numbered.
 The twin headaches of maintenance and traffic flow required a better solution.
-Non technical suggestions ranged from digging a tunnel under the sand to elevating a structure above it.
+Suggestions ranged from digging a tunnel under the sand to elevating a structure above it.
 The State Highway Commission received unsolicited advice, while Highway Engineers studied the problem of attaching a traversable surface to an unstable roadbed.
 In 1924 the Commission tested a new, improved Plank Road which would permit two-way traffic to cross the dunes.